International Committee of the Red Cross archives: Decolonisation and "Cold War"

 Until 1973, public access to records of the archives was generally barred, though the ICRC directorate could consider individual requests.
 It was 110 years after its inception that the ICRC Assembly as the governing body of the organisation formalised this case-by-case practise as a first step of opening up:"The system of ad hoc derogations allowing access to select archival materials was however denounced by researchers as being incoherent, partial and subjective.
 Furthermore, by the late 1970s and 1980s, the social mood began channelling growing criticism towards the ICRC's perceived role and stance during the Second World War, specifically regarding the Nazi genocide and concentration camps.
 Voices were raised across society calling for accountability for the perceived lack of action by the ICRC, and for transparency in relation to its past.
 The institution's reputation was being challenged from several angles.
 If prior to this the ICRC had managed its image by mostly keeping its archives out of the public arena, it seemed that maintaining its reputation depended on bringing them to the fore, albeit with due respect for confidentiality.
 In terms of public image, transparency was becoming a stronger tool than secrecy."

 In 1979, the ICRC created a precedent when it granted unlimited access to Jean-Claude Favez, professor at the University of Geneva, for his study about the role of the ICRC in the Holocaust.
 He only published his book in 1988, but it was groundbreaking both for Switzerland in general and the ICRC in particular.
 Just in the previous year, the former top-diplomat Cornelio Sommaruga had become the new ICRC President.
 He has been widely credited for leading the opening of the archives, which in 1984 had moved into a newly constructed seven-storey administrative office block next to the historical "Le Carlton" headquarters, symbolising the transition into a modern archival culture.

 Yet, despite Sommaruga's efforts the ICRC governing body took its time.
 Hence, it was only at the very end of the Cold War – in May 1990 – that the ICRC Assembly finally confirmed the mandate of the Archives Division to comply with the "principles of modern archiving" and open up.
 However, researchers still had to sign an agreement not to publish their findings without the assent of the ICRC.
-Texts had to be submitted and were subejct to having material deleted.
+Texts had to be submitted and were subject to having material deleted.